Animadversio/Animadversio.github.io/pages/about.md

 tags: [About]
 ---

 I'm Binxu Wang.
 Now I'm in PhD program of Neuroscience in Washington University in St Louis.
 I get my B.S. in Physics, from Yuanpei College, in Peking University, China, (with additional coursework in Philosophy, Math and CS).
-So now I'm trying to utilize the quantitative and computational thinking to understand our brain and mind.
+During undergrad, I've worked with computational neuroscientist Louis Tao.
+Now I'm trying to utilize the quantitative and computational thinking to understand our brain and mind better.

 Personally, I love many intellectually inspiring things!
 * I love the beauty of math, the exploration in the platonic world, the highest  intellectual product of human mind.